America’s 10 most stunning national park lodges are every bit as iconic as the parks they represent

 New England’s Acadia National Park has no in-park lodges but plenty of charming accommodations in nearby communities (Photo: Maine Office of Tourism)

 Millions of visitors each year come for some of the nation’s wildest—and most beautiful—coastline at Acadia National Park, making it one of the most popular family vacation spots in the entire country.
-And while Acadia has no in-park lodges, there are plenty of charming and historical accommodations in nearby communities, including the charming seaside village of Bar Harbor.
+And while Acadia has no in-park lodges, there are plenty of historic accommodations in nearby communities, including right next door to the park in the charming seaside village of Bar Harbor.
+One of the most beloved places to stay near Acadia, the Bar Harbor Inn offers many of the trappings of a classic national park lodge.
+Exceptional views, historical charm, and a grand presence come standard with stays at this property that was originally built in 1887.

 More from FamilyVacationist: